 World Summit for Education (WISE) Special Focus Feature Highlights Impact-Driven Innovations in Education that are Leading the Way

 How can we adapt education so that tomorrow’s workforce can confront new challenges?
-In WISE.ed’s latest Special Focus feature, Educate! and six other WISE Awards winners propose solutions to the education world’s biggest challenges.
+In WISE.ed’s latest Special Focus feature, Educate! and three other WISE Awards winners propose solutions to the education world’s biggest challenges.

 In a recent episode of The Brookings Cafeteria podcast series, Educate!
 Deputy Country Director, Hawah Nabbuye, and three other women who are leaders in girls’ education in their home countries, shared stories of their childhood educations, reflected on role models, and discussed their research and policy recommendations.